 Design of the development must be of high quality, respecting adjacent buildings and its riverside setting.
 In particular it must respect the setting of listed buildings adjacent to the river, and maintain views of the grade II listed building which is part of the former Bullards Brewery site to the west, and long distance views of St Margaret's Church.
 A strong frontage to Duke Street and the river should be created or reinforced.
-The design of development must also include landscaping to enhance its appearance and setting.
+Development proposals that retain and convert the building on the Deleted: derelict